AstroDMx Capture - Technical Help

 Finally, disconnect and reconnect your camera.

-- Depending upon your BIOS, it might be possible to avoid this procedure by selecting USB Compatibility mode in your BIOS.
+Depending upon your BIOS, it might be possible to avoid this procedure by selecting USB Compatibility mode in your system's BIOS

 Ubuntu Unity Users